AdobeDocs/experience-cloud.en/help/website-implementation/pages/id-service.md

 We will start by creating two data elements:

-1. `Authentication State`--to capture whether or not the visitor is logged in
+1. `Authentication State`—to capture whether or not the visitor is logged in
 1. `Email (Hashed)`—to capture the hashed version of the email address (used as the customer ID) from the data layer

-Let's create the data element for Authentication State:
+**To create the data element for Authentication State**

 1. Click **[!UICONTROL Data Elements]** in the top navigation
 1. Click the **[!UICONTROL Add Data Element]** button